 Key Observations: Colleges have insufficient backup capacity to meet District-defined retention objectives.
 Sites are only capable of retaining backup data for days rather than months.
 Colleges typically lack any offsite backup and storage; moreover, where offsite backup has been implemented it is tape backup technology.
-While backup to tape for offsite archival is an inexpensive option, recovery from tape is a slow process.
-It is further complicated by the widely varying backup software deployed throughout the district.
+While backup to tape for offsite archival is an inexpensive option, recovery from tape is a slow process and often does not provide complete recovery due to lack of frequent testing of recovery procedures and validation of data continuity.
+Recovery is further complicated by the widely varying backup software deployed throughout the district.
 If an event occurs that requires data recovery from tape, an alternate campus is not likely to have software compatible for recovery.

-Primary Recommendation: All storage systems should have a redundant system for backup.
-All systems that are critical to the delivery of education and student support should be backed up to an offsite data center.
-Due to the risk of natural disaster in Southern California, it is recommended that disaster recovery data be backed up at least 100 miles away and ideally to another state.
+Primary Recommendation: All storage systems should have a redundant system for backup both onsite and offsite.
+All systems that are critical to the delivery of education and student support should be segmented away from and backed up to an offsite data center.
+Due to the risk of natural disasters in Southern California, frequent brown outs, and increasing risks for malicious cyber-attacks, it is recommended that disaster recovery data be backed up at least 100 miles away and ideally to another state through a properly segmented network path.